TSGNY sponsors art exhibition using fiber materials and structures SQUARE!

 Fifty-eight large and small, two- and three-dimensional works of contemporary fiber art.
 Juror: Rebecca A. T. Stevens, Consulting Curator of Contemporary Textiles at the Textile Museum in Washington, DC.
 Opened Dec.
 6, 2011, at the World Financial Center Courtyard Gallery, Three World Financial Center in lower Manhattan, New York City.
 Closed April 1, 2012.

-A CD catalog is available.
+A CD catalog and printed catalog are available.

 TSGNY's Previous Members-Only Exhibitions